GWC-DCMB/curriculum-notebooks/paper/paper.md

 We would like to acknowledge our faculty co-sponsors Maureen Sartor, PhD & Cristina Mitrea, PhD.
-We appreciate the continued support of UM DCMB staff including Julia Eussen, Mary Freer,  Linda Peasley, and Jane Weisner.
+We appreciate the continued support of U-M DCMB staff including Julia Eussen, Mary Freer,  Linda Peasley, and Jane Weisner.
 We are grateful for the resources provided by the national Girls Who Code organization.